pruwhof/allonsalafougeraie/_drafts/a-la-dechetterie.md

 Luckily our family who visited us for Christmas helped us to get everything to the recycling station in La Chaise Dieu... driving 3 times with 4 cars full of junk!

 Enjoying beautiful weather at Christmas we explored the surroundings with our family.
 Of course we also had great dinners with nice French wines.

+Today we had Champaign in the sun with Dutch-French visiting firends!